What does Middle School TAP Look Like?

-Why are you making changes to the TAP program?
+Why did you make changes to the TAP program in 2017-18?

 The current reality of student performance in District 109 is far different than it was when TAP was implemented nearly a decade ago.
-The proposed program and educational changes will allow us to best meet the needs and abilities of our student body, and take advantage of the outstanding skills of our teachers and staff.
-The students in our schools are working at significantly higher levels than peers throughout the rest of the state and nationally.
-All of our data from local assessments such as the MAP test and from state assessments such as PARCC support this claim.
+The program and educational changes implemented in 2017-18 allow us to best meet the needs and abilities of our student body, and take advantage of the outstanding skills of our teachers and staff.
+The students in our schools are working at significantly higher levels than peers throughout the rest of the state and nation.
+All of our data from local assessments, such as the MAP test and from state assessments such as PARCC, support this reality.
 Our teachers are differentiating instruction to meet the needs of all students, and raise their achievement.

 On average, half of District 109 students at every grade level are at or above the 90th percentile as measured on nationally normed assessment measures in both math and English language arts (ELA).
 This means that more than half of our students at every grade level are in the top 10% of student performance on a national level, or, more than half of our students perform better than 90% of all students in the country.
 Furthermore, 75% of our students across all grades are, on average, in the top 25% of students nationally.

 Currently, 10%-12% of students are in TAP programming (about 30-36 students across the District in each grade level).
 Yet, we have more than 150 students at each grade level working at or above the 90th percentile as a result of our educational improvements and increased differentiation over the past few years.

 We have far more students who should have access to the services of TAP teachers or other advanced learning specialists, and the learning opportunities that they provide.
 In order to expand access, we must change the structure and function of our programs.

 These changes will not remove advanced programming, but will expand access to advanced educational opportunities to more students.